MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/use-device-guard-signing-portal-in-microsoft-store-for-business.md

 ## DGSS PowerShell Commands

 > [!NOTE]
-> [... common ...] are parameters common across all commands and are documented below the command definitions.
+> &lt;DGSSCommonParameters&gt; are parameters common across all commands and are documented below the command definitions.

 ### Get-DefaultPolicy